 - Large-Cap Value: 20%

 - International Growth: 10%

 Overall, the firm has six portfolio strategies.
-Each strategy corresponds with a risk and growth level and will match your financial objectives.
+Each strategy corresponds with a risk and growth level matched to your financial objectives.

 Align Wealth Management

 Align Wealth Management is a fee-only firm that works mainly with high-net-worth individuals.
 The firm asks new clients to have at least $750,000 in investable assets for its standard portfolio program, $2,000,000 for wrap fee accounts and $500,000 for its pension consulting services.

 The firm has a small team of advisors, including certified financial planners (CFPs) and a certified public accountant (CPA).
 It is headquartered in Oklahoma City and has an additional office in St. Petersburg, Florida.

 William Puckett, the firm's founder, is “triple board certified,” which is a rare feat.
 He is a certified financial planner (CFP), a certified public accountant with personal financial specialist credentials (CPA/PFS) and an attorney.